davidlacedonia/javascript/types_and_grammar/grammar/README.md

 ## ASI

-Automatic Semicolon Insertion is when JavaScript assumes a `;` in certain places in your JS program even if yoy didn't put one there.
+Automatic Semicolon Insertion is when JavaScript assumes a `;` in certain places in your JS program even if you didn't put one there.

 It's important to note that ASI will only take effect in the presence of a newline (aka line break).
 Semicolons are not inserted in the middle of a line.
 Only if there's nothing but a whitespace between the end of some statement and that line's newline/line break.